 Travelling with minors

-- If the minor travels accompanied by an escort, the Letter of Permission should include the name of the escort.
+- If the minor travels accompanied by an escort, the Letter of Permission must include the name of the escort.

-If the parents are divorced, one of the parents should always have a decision which shows who has parental authority over the child.
+If only one of the parents accompanies the child, they must always carry documentation with them showing they have parental authority over the child.

-If the parents have joint parental authority over the child, the parent travelling with the child should have a written letter of permission, signed by the other parent, to be able to travel with the minor.
+If the parents have joint parental authority over the child, the parent travelling with the child must have a letter of permission (hard-copy) with them, signed by the other parent, to be able to travel with the minor.

-In cases where the minor no longer lives with the parents, the guardian should have a decision showing that they have custody of the child.
+In cases where the minor no longer lives with the parents, the guardian must be able to submit documentation showing that they have custody of the child concerned.